eonx-com/actions-node-version/README.md

 # Node Version

-A GitHub Action to generate a new version of a NodeJS Package using semantic-release, or the defined `release` method.
+A GitHub Action to generate a new version of a NodeJS Package using semantic-release.

+This actions is intended to be used with the semantic-release plugin for NodeJs Packages.

+# Getting started
+Uses the defined release method and dependencies in `package.json`.

 This action will perform the following;
 - `npm install`
-Install all dependencies, based on the package.json file included in the cloned repository.
+Install all dependencies in the cloned repository.
 - `yarn release`
-Will use the defined release method from the `package.json`, and if semantic-release is being used, it will tag the release in GitHub with the changelog.
+Will use the defined release method, if semantic-release is being used, it will tag the release in GitHub with the changelog.

+## Output
 Output is saved to a file in the working directory, called `release_log`